Benefits · CPD Alignment · Learning Outcomes

 • Positions for DFI-funded project roles that require structured governance capability

-📋 NEC CPD · Self-directed learning category
+📋 Self-directed CPD · Structured learning with assessment

 Holds CCM (needs 24 CE credits / 3 years for recertification) or PMP (needs 60 PDUs / 3 years).
 Working on infrastructure or donor-funded projects.
 Needs technically relevant continuing education aligned to their practice.